McChicken: Teriyaki, cheddar and more

 In Hawaii, the Ala Moana Shopping Center McDonald's sells the McTeriChicken variant, a McChicken with teriyaki ("teri") sauce.
-"Teri" is heavily used in Hawaii and has been added to various McDonald's sandwiches, such as the McTeri Burger.
+"Teri" is heavily used in Hawaii and has been added to various McDonald's burgers, such as the McTeri Burger.

-In other US states, there is also another variant of the McChicken Sandwich called the Cheddar Onion McChicken, which is a McChicken with caramelized onions and a slice of white cheddar cheese, both on a toasted bun.
+In other US states, there is also another variant of the McChicken burger called the Cheddar Onion McChicken, which is a McChicken with caramelized onions and a slice of white cheddar cheese, both on a toasted bun.

 In most countries outside of the US (such as India), the McChicken comes on a sesame-seed bun and is not spicy.
 In Canada, the UK, Ireland, Australia (where it originally appeared as a promotional menu item but, due to its popularity, became a full-time menu item) and New Zealand, the McChicken also comes on a sesame-seed bun but with lettuce and a seasoned mayonnaise sauce called "McChicken Sauce".

 In the UK, the Junior Chicken is sold as the Mayo Chicken.

-In Canada, the low-priced chicken option is called the Junior Chicken, which generally costs C$1.99 (as an offering on McDonald's Canada's "Value Picks" menu), but the sandwich is only lightly spiced.
-It is referred to as the cousin of the Canadian McChicken, which in turn is more akin to the US' Premium Crispy Chicken sandwich (though the latter is served on an artisan roll, instead of the sesame seed bun of its Canadian counterpart).
+In Canada, the low-priced chicken option is called the Junior Chicken, which generally costs C$3.89, but the burger is only lightly spiced.
+It is referred to as the cousin of the Canadian McChicken, which in turn is more akin to the US' Premium Crispy Chicken burger (though the latter is served on an artisan roll, instead of the sesame seed bun of its Canadian counterpart).

 McDonald's restaurants in Spain serve a variant with barbecue sauce rather than mayonnaise.